roberts1000/best_git_aliases/README.md

 Remove dead remote branches from the local repo.
 All branches deleted branches on the remote server, will still show up in the local repo when using commands like `branch` or aliases like `logg`.  `sync` removes the refs to deleted remote branches if they are no longer needed locally.

 `git config --global alias.sync '!git fetch origin && git remote prune origin && :'`

+**reebase-master**<br />
+Rebase the current branch on top of master.
+This command updates the local copy of `master` first, then rebases the current branch on top of `master`.
+This saves developers form having to switch over to master, `git pull`, then switch back to the feature branch to finally perform the rebase.
+The extra **e** in `reebase-master` is intentionally; it makes it easier to tab and use auto-completion after typing the second "e".

+`git config --global alias.reebase-master = !git fetch origin master:master && git rebase master`